Diarrhea in Dogs

 In the most serious cases, hospitalization and supportive care will be necessary.
 These will add significantly to the costs.

-The time it takes for your dog to recover from his diarrhea will vary.
+The time it takes for your dog to recover from their diarrhea will vary.
 If the cause is serious, hospitalization and supportive care may be necessary.
 In mild cases, the diarrhea might clear up in as little as several hours.
 Your veterinarian will provide you with medication if they feel it is required.

 Once you’re back home, be ready to take your dog out to relieve himself at a moment’s notice.
 Make arrangements for your dog to be monitored and taken out frequently if you will not be home, and consider crating your dog without bedding for easier clean up.

 Some cases of diarrhea are preventable.
 Vaccinations exist for viral conditions like distemper and parvovirus.
-Preventing your dog from consuming toxic substances or substances like garbage, salt water, and human food can reduce their risk of diarrhea from toxicity and indigestion.
+Preventing your dog from consuming toxic substances like garbage, salt water, and human food can reduce their risk of diarrhea from toxicity and indigestion.
 Keeping your dog up to date on parasite prevention will help reduce the risks of parasites, too.

 While a single episode of diarrhea in dogs is usually not cause for concern, repeated episodes should always be investigated by a veterinarian, to diagnose and treat the underlying cause, and ensure your dog doesn’t suffer from dehydration.
 If caught early (and depending on the root cause), diarrhea is usually treatable and dogs will recover well.